 Outdoor lights attract insects, which then attract spiders.
 Use yellow or LED lights that are less attractive to bugs.

-If you prefer chemical-free methods, several natural solutions can help reduce spiders.
+If you prefer cleaning solution-free methods, several natural solutions can help reduce spiders.

 White vinegar can repel spiders when sprayed directly in areas where spiders are active.